serkan-ozal/dynacast/README.md

 The contact point for the user is `DynaCastStorage`. `DynaCastStorage` stores and provides values with their associated keys.

 There are two types of storages at the moment:
-* `DISRIBUTED`: Persists entities to the **AWS DynamoDB** for highly-scalable and high-performance accesses.
-Also entities are cached in the memory via **Hazelcast** as distributed.
+* `DISRIBUTED`: Persists entities to the AWS DynamoDB for highly-scalable and high-performance accesses.
+Also entities are cached in the memory via Hazelcast as distributed.
 When an entry is requested, it is first looked up in the cache.
-If it is found, returns to the caller, otherwise loads it from **AWS DynamoDB**, puts it into cache (if exists) and then returns to the caller.
-In here, **Hazelcast** based cache is kept __eventually consistent__ with **AWS DynamoDB** via **AWS DynamoDB Streams** (See [here](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html) for more details).
+If it is found, returns to the caller, otherwise loads it from AWS DynamoDB, puts it into cache (if exists) and then returns to the caller.
+In here, Hazelcast based cache is kept __eventually consistent__ with AWS DynamoDB via AWS DynamoDB Streams (See [here](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html) for more details).
 * `TIERED`: Keeps entities on local and remote storages.
 While updating/removing an entity, it is updated/removed on both of local and remote storages.
 In addition, while getting entity, at first it is looked up on local storage.
 If it is available, it is directly retrieved from local storage, otherwise it is requested from remote storage.
-In this mode, `DynaCast` storage instance supports **eventual consistency** model.
+In this mode, `DynaCastStorage` instance supports __eventual consistency__ model.
 This means that if an entity is updated/removed in/from remote storage by someone, local storage is updated eventually.
 In this context, there is __monotonic read consistency__ but no __linearizability__.
 See [here](https://en.wikipedia.org/wiki/Consistency_model) and [here](https://aphyr.com/posts/313-strong-consistency-models) for more details.

-Here is the basic usage of **DynaCast**:
+Here is the basic usage of DynaCast:

 ``` java
         DynaCastStorage<Integer, String> storage =